twitter-archive/libkestrel/README.md

 - Nick suggested that writing all of the readers into the same file could reduce disk I/O by writing fewer blocks during reader checkpointing.

-- The periodic fsync is directly copied from kestrel, so it has the same scaling problems Stephan is poking at.